bolepp/easy-code-loader/docs/README.md

 # Easy-code-loader will be generated after compilation：

-[Thousands of lines of code are omitted here, and this is nonsense] Of course, specific code will be generated for this link Reset CSS：https://bolepp.github.io/easy-code-loader/css/reset.css
+[Thousands of lines of code are omitted here, and this is nonsense] Of course, specific code will be generated for this link Reset CSS：<a href="https://bolepp.github.io/easy-code-loader/css/reset.css" target="_blank">https://bolepp.github.io/easy-code-loader/css/reset.css</a>

 # js Example: